gnilk/modelgenerator/README.md

 An XML document can hold many classes - each document will generate on GO file (there is an experimental option to split per class but - but I never use it).

 Use the tool like:
-modelgenerator v2 - XML Data Model to GO structure converter
+ModelGenerator 2.1 - XML Data Model to Language structure converter
 Usage: modelgenerator [-sv] [-p <class>] [-f <num>] [-o <file/dir>] <inputfile>
-Options
+General Options
-  -f : From Version, generates any class/field matching >= specified version (0 means as virgin) -p : Generate persistence (use optional 'class' to specifiy which class for persistence, or '-' for all - default) -d : Generate drop statements before create (default = false) -s : split each type in separate file
+  -f : From Version, generates any class/field matching >= specified version (0 means as virgin) -p : Generate persistence (use optional 'class' to specifiy which class for persistence, or '-' for all - default) -s : split each type in separate file
+Domain Model Options
   -c : generate convertes (to/from XML/JSON)
+  -g : disable getters/setters
+  -o : specify output model file or '-' for stdout (default) DB Layer Options
+  -P : Table name prefix (default is 'nagini_se_')
-  -o : specify output model go file or dir (if split in multiplefiles is true), default is stdout -O : specify output database go file or dir (if split in multiplefiles is true), default is 'db.go' -v : increase verbose output (default 0 - none)
+  -d : Generate drop statements before create (default = false) -O : specify output database go file or dir (if split in multiplefiles is true), default is 'db.go' -v : increase verbose output (default 0 - none)
   -h : this page
 inputfile : XML Data Model definition file

-Example invocation:
+Examples:
+  Generate only language domain model without getters/setters (-g) modelgenerator -v -g file.xml

-modelgenerator -v -p - -c file.xml -o file.go
+  Generate language domain model and persistence (CRUD) with getters/setters modelgenerator -v -p - -c file.xml -o file.go

 When using '-p -' (for all classes) the generator will bail if it can't generate the class.
 This typically happens for classes with a single item (like list definitions).
 Such classes should have the 'nopersist="true"' attribute.